Solana Localnet

 Running Localnet

-IDE Option (recommended) Open the repo in VSCode.
-This will automatically run the
+IDE Option (recommended) Open the repo in VSCode or another popular IDE and select "Reopen in Container" or similar option.
+This will use the Dev Containers extension to automatically run the services containers defined in

 docker-compose.yml